b1tfl0w/sb-pd-abstractions/sl/README.md

 Pure Data abstractions for controlling leds and LCD display of the controller Novation Zero-SL mkII

-Note: needs 'tof' library installed in externals.
+Note: requires 'tof' library to be installed in externals.